zhenghui88/dtqueue/README.md

 # dtqueue

 **dtqueue** is a lightweight, HTTP-based date and time priority queue service.
-It provides persistent storage using SQLite3 and supports multiple named queues with configurable datetime-based prioritization.
+It provides persistent storage using SQLite3 or fast in-memory storage, and supports multiple named queues with configurable datetime-based prioritization.

 ## Features

 - **Multiple Named Queues**: Define and manage multiple independent queues with separate SQLite tables
 - **DateTime Priority**: Items are ordered by primary datetime with optional secondary datetime for tie-breaking
 - **HTTP REST API**: Simple RESTful endpoints for enqueue (PUT), dequeue (DELETE), and peek (GET).
-- **Persistent Storage**: All data is stored in SQLite3 with proper transaction handling
+- **Flexible Storage**: Choose between persistent SQLite3 storage or fast in-memory storage
 - **Configurable Logging**: File-based logging with adjustable log levels
-- **Thread-Safe**: Built with concurrency in mind using Arc and Mutex
+- **Thread-Safe**: Built with concurrency in mind using Arc, RwLock, and connection pooling
 - **Error Handling**: Detailed error responses in JSON format

 ## Installation
 ### Building from Source

 ```bash